-- 15 No development shall take place until the applicant, or their agents or successors in title, has secured the implementation of a programme of archaeological work in accordance with a written scheme of investigation which has been submitted by the applicant and approved in writing by the local planning authority.
-REASON: In order to ensure any remains of archaeological importance, which help to increase our understanding of the Districts historical development are recorded, preserved and protected were applicable, before development commences in accordance with Policy HE4 of the Warwick District Local Plan 2011-2029. - 16 The development (including any works of demolition) shall proceed only in strict accordance with a construction method statement which has been submitted to and approved in writing by the local planning authority.
-The approved statement shall be strictly adhered to throughout the construction period and shall provide for: - Any temporary measures required to manage traffic during construction - Plans and details of haul roads within the site and for the turning and unloading and loading of vehicles within the site during construction - Dust management and suppression measures level of mitigation determined using IAQM guidance - Wheel washing - Noise assessment and mitigation method statements for the construction activities; in accordance with provisions of BS 5228:2009 Code of practice for noise and vibration control on construction and open sites - Part 1 and 2 - Concrete crusher if required or alternative procedure - Delivery times and site working hours - Site lighting - Access and protection arrangements around the site for pedestrians, cyclists and other road users - Restrictions on burning and details of all temporary contractors buildings - Plant and storage of materials associated with the development process o Work which is likely to give rise to noise nuisance be restricted to the following hours: Mon-Fri 7.30 am - 5 pm, Sat 7.30 am - 1pm.
-No working Sundays or Bank Holidays. o Delivery vehicles should not be allowed to arrive on site before 8 am or after 4.30 pm Mon - Fri, 8 am - 1 pm Sat and not on Sundays or Bank Holidays.
+- No phase of development hereby permitted shall take place until the applicant, or their agents or successors in title, has secured the implementation of a programme of archaeological work for that phase in accordance with a written scheme of investigation which has been submitted by the applicant and approved in writing by the local planning authority.
+REASON: In order to ensure any remains of archaeological importance, which help to increase our understanding of the Districts historical development are recorded, preserved and protected were applicable, before development commences in accordance with Policy HE4 of the Warwick District Local Plan 2011-2029. - No phase of development hereby permitted (including any works of demolition) shall commence until a construction method statement for that phase has been submitted to and approved in writing by the local planning authority.
+The approved statement shall be strictly adhered to throughout the construction period and shall provide for:

+- Any temporary measures required to manage traffic during construction - Plans and details of haul roads within the site and for the turning and unloading and loading of vehicles within the site during construction - Dust management and suppression measures level of mitigation determined using IAQM guidance - Wheel washing - Noise assessment and mitigation method statements for the construction activities; in accordance with provisions of BS 5228:2009 Code of practice for noise and vibration control on construction and open sites - Part 1 and 2 - Concrete crusher if required or alternative procedure - Delivery times and site working hours - Site lighting - Access and protection arrangements around the site for pedestrians, cyclists and other road users - Restrictions on burning and details of all temporary contractors buildings - Plant and storage of materials associated with the development process - External safety and information signing notices - Complaints procedures, including complaints response procedures and dedicated points of contact - Best practicable means shall be employed at all times to control noise and dust on the site including: - o Work which is likely to give rise to noise nuisance be restricted to the following hours: Mon-Fri 7.30 am 5 pm, Sat 7.30 am 1pm.
+No working Sundays or Bank Holidays. o Delivery vehicles should not be allowed to arrive on site before 8 am or after 4.30 pm Mon Fri, 8 am 1 pm Sat and not on Sundays or Bank Holidays.